-Aside from providing oxygen, phytoplankton are a major part of the food chain which includes everything from tiny zooplankton to shrimp, jellyfish, fish and whales.
+Aside from providing oxygen, phytoplankton are a significant part of the food chain which includes everything from other tiny zooplankton to shrimp, fish, and whales.

-Sometimes, phytoplankton can produce biotoxins, killing marine life and people who eat this marine life.
+Sometimes phytoplankton overgrowth can produce biotoxins, killing marine life and people who eat this marine life.
 'Red tide' is a type of toxic algal bloom.
-Once the bloom is over, the bacteria feeding on the dead phytoplankton deplete the oxygen in the water, thereby suffocating other animals.

-These tiny creatures are truly a fascinating link in the chain of life.
+By providing most of our oxygen and being a major food source, these tiny creatures are indeed a fascinating link in the chain of life